 What causes bursitis?

-- Bursitis can also be caused by trauma in the area of the bursa or by tightness and overload of adjacent tendons.
+Bursitis can also be caused by injury or trauma in the area of the bursa or by tightness and overload of adjacent tendons.

-- The conditions commonly known as ‘housemaid’s knee’ and ‘clergyman’s knee’ occur as a result of inflammation of the bursae on the front of the knee caused by prolonged kneeling.
+Repetitive stress from work (for example production-line work, laying floors or tiling), sports (such as tennis or jogging) or other activities (gardening, playing a musical instrument) can cause bursitis.
+‘Housemaid’s knee’ and ‘clergyman’s knee’ occur as a result of inflammation of the bursae on the front of the knee caused by the repeated stress of prolonged kneeling.

 How is bursitis diagnosed?

 If you have a painful joint that you think may be due to bursitis, see your GP (general practitioner).
 Your doctor will ask about your symptoms and recent physical activities and will examine the affected area looking for signs of bursitis and possible causes.
 Tests are often not needed to make the diagnosis.

 Your doctor may recommend some tests to help with the diagnosis or refer you to a specialist for further assessment.
 An ultrasound scan can show a swollen bursa.
 Many sports doctors now can perform this test in their rooms.
 X-rays or an MRI may sometimes be recommended if the diagnosis is uncertain.

 If there is concern the bursa might be infected, your doctor may recommend extracting some fluid from the bursa for testing.
 This would involve having a small needle inserted into the bursa, sometimes under ultrasound guidance, and sending the fluid to a laboratory for testing.